 All-on-4 is a type of implant denture that is used to replace missing teeth on the upper or lower arch.
 This device, sometimes called an implant-supported denture or an implant-anchored denture, utilizes four dental implants secured by a denture appliance, providing a snug, comfortable fit and typically excellent results.
 If you are not a candidate for a full set of dental implants due to insufficient jawbone density, All-on-4 may still be an option for you.

-Patients may experience different benefits depending on what bothered them initially about traditional removable dentures or loss of teeth.
+Patients may experience different benefits depending on what concerns about traditional removable dentures or loss of teeth bothered them initially.
 In general, some of the benefits of All-on-4 include:

 - Exceptional security and stability without “slippage”

 - No messy pastes, gels, or other types of adhesives

 - Ability to chew and speak with ease and comfort

 While considered by many to be a highly effective method of replacing entire rows of teeth, All-on-4 is not for everyone.
 This technique is most successful for patients with a healthy immune system who are willing to undergo oral surgery.
 The jawbone density of an individual can also contribute to whether one may or may not benefit from All-on-4.
 Our dentist and oral surgeon will review your medical history and take the appropriate x-rays and diagnostic images to assess whether your smile can be restored with All-on-4.